Is China Safe to Visit Reddit?

 Censorship in China

 Censorship is a major issue in China, with the government tightly controlling the flow of information and ideas.
 Travelers have reported seeing websites and social media platforms being blocked, and some have even been arrested and detained for sharing information that is deemed sensitive or subversive.
-(See Also: Qatar Safe to Visit?
-A Complete Guide)
+(See Also: Is Mall Of America Safe To Visit?
+Find Out)

 The government has also been accused of using technology to monitor and control the population, including through the use of facial recognition software and other surveillance tools.
 Travelers have reported seeing police using these tools to identify and detain individuals who are suspected of being a threat to national security.